 Set-Screwed Coupler: We have found through in-field testing, that the coupler half on the pump side, can "slide" up against the pump's housing, inevitably causing an aluminum gunk mess during operation (it happens at 10k+ RPMs).
 We have alleviated that issue by the simple addition of a set screw to make "coupler slide" something you just don't have to think about anymore.

 Installation Ease: This is always a good thing.
 Designed with the guy "turning the wrenches" in mind, our bracket does not need both cams (or both cam gears) removed to install.
-Only the T-Belt and exhaust cam/cam gear needs to be removed in order to FULLY install this piece.
+Only the T-Belt and exhaust cam/cam gear need to be removed in order to FULLY install this piece.
 The VADER MFP Bracket also allows plenty of room for cam gear adjustment if necessary.
 Want to experiment with a crazier ramped intake cam?
-No problemo.
-Nothing will stand in your way.
+No problem.
+There will be minimal interference in doing so.

 Stainless Hardware: Of course.
 The quality of this piece absolutely screams for hardware that won't corrode.
 We include it ALL.
 Even the screws to mount your pump to this bracket.

-Made to Allow the Most Clearance Possible: Designing something being "mechanic friendly" always has its challenges.
-And we realize that not all cam driven MFP installs will take place within the "roomier" constraints of RWD swaps.
+Made to Allow the Most Clearance Possible: Designing something that is "mechanic friendly" always has its challenges.
+We realize that not all cam-driven MFP installs will take place within the "roomier" constraints of RWD swaps.
 Our bracket will sink the pump towards the cam gear as much as possible which will give you that precious clearance we all long for at the chassis side.
 To achieve this clearance and STILL be able to function (let alone able to install it easily) has always been a balancing act.
 We believe we nailed it.

 Weight Savings: Take the weight of the competitor's assembly...then divide that by half.
 Yes, in HALF.
 Then take off a little bit MORE.
-That is what you get with VADER.
+That is what you get with the VADER MFP.